 I've been developing, testing and adapting the online aspects of professional development for about 5 years now.
 Our main focus has been on an area that has not generally been done well by providers ... problem solving, improvement skills development.

-In this video I want to tell you what to look for if you are going to utilise online professional development that works for you and creates value.
+In this article I want to tell you what to look for if you are going to utilise online professional development that works for you and creates value.